UTK-geog415-s15/UTK-geog415-s15.github.io/_posts/2015-01-05-assignment0.md

 ## <a name='installing-github'>Installing Github</a>

 - Register for a free github account.
 You can either go the [public way](https://github.com) or the [education way](https://education.github.com).
 Either works for this class.
 Pick a username that won't embarrass you in a few years.
 Both ways give you unlimited public *repositories* (For now, you can think of a repository as a "project").
 The student account gives you a small number of private repositories, which you would normally have to pay for.
 In this class we'll use public repositories because it's important for you learn about sharing and attribution.  ([Bitbucket](http://www.bitbucket.org) is a competitor to github that I have also used.
 Bitbucket gives academic users free public repositories.
 Yay!
 Just sayin.)
 - Install a git client.
 I recommend either the Github client ([Windows](http://windows.github.com) and [Mac](http://mac.github.com)).
 A Git client is to Git what Rstudio is to R.  It makes life a little easier.
+To be honest, I don't use the desktop client much.
+I much prefer the shell.
+If you're a Mac user, the command line version of git comes out of the box.
+If you're a Windows user, installing github will also make sure that you have  git.

 ## <a name='setting-up-git'>Setting up git for the first time.</a>
 - The first time using git can be a pain.
 ASFAIK, you can not use git for the first time in Rstudio.
 Rstudio expects that git is already set up.
 You should use github to initialize git.
-- When you first setup Github (if that's what you go with), it will ask you for your git username and email.
+- When you first run the Github client (if that's what you go with), it will ask you for your git username and email.
 Do this.
 You should be good to go!

 ## <a name='setting-up-workspace'>Setting up your class workspace</a>
 For this class, you will maintain a repository with your assignments.
 When you want help (and you will want help at some point), you can share your repository with the TA or me, and we see exactly what is happening.